antlr/stringtemplate4/doc/introduction.md

 init(v) ::= "<if(v)> = <v><endif>"
 ```

-To pull templates from this file instead of a directory, all we have to do is change our constructor to use STGroupFile:
+To pull templates from this file instead of a directory, all we have to do is change our constructor to use `STGroupFile`:

 ```java
 STGroup group = new STGroupFile("/tmp/test.stg");